Gotham Girls Junior Derby

 Who Are We?

 Founded in May 2012, GGJD is Gotham Girls Roller Derby’s junior program.
 Gotham Girls Roller Derby is New York City’s only all-female, do-it-yourself (DIY), skater-operated roller derby league and 501c3 non-profit organization.
-Both our adult and junior leagues are comprised of strong, diverse, and independent girls and women from the world's biggest, baddest city.
+Both our adult and junior leagues are comprised of strong, diverse, and independent skaters from the world's biggest, baddest city.
 We are also proud members of the Junior Roller Derby Association.

 Our league is made up of girls and young women of all ages, backgrounds and skating skills from all over the city.
 GGJD does not discriminate on the basis of race, religion, national and/or ethnic origin, or sexual orientation.
 We value diversity, inclusion, and respect for all individuals.
 We believe in skating fast, working hard and promoting fun and healthy competition...
 And we’re ALWAYS looking for new skaters!